sahilkirad/pgwatch-analyzer/README.md

 3. Add structured output formats (`json`) for integrations
 4. Add tests for classifier parsing, router behavior, and analyzer SQL paths

-## Project Scope

-This project is strictly focused on AI-assisted diagnostics over pgwatch metrics storage.
-It does not modify PostgreSQL source code and does not redesign pgwatch core internals.